MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Annotation and Example Use Cases

+From \textit{MedShapeNet} and its paired data, we can derive three types of benchmark datasets (Table \ref{table:paired}):

-\textit{Variational benchmarks} are usually used for conditional reconstruction of 3D anatomical shapes.
-Besides the geometric constraints and the \textit{naturalness} criterion mentioned above, new reconstructions are expected to have an additional attribute, such as age, gender and pathology, which can be extracted from the patients' meta information as in the \textit{Discriminative Benchmarks}.
-For example, it is possible to reconstruct multiple faces of different ages from the same skull, by including the meta information \textit{age} as a supervising factor during training.
-Similarly, it is also possible to impose a pathological condition, such as tumor, on healthy anatomies or model the morphological changes of an anatomy during disease progression \cite{sauty2022progression}.
-Variational auto-encoder (VAE) \cite{kingma2013auto} and GANs are commonly used for such conditional reconstructive tasks.
+\begin{itemize} \item \textbf{Discriminative benchmarks} are comprised of 3D shapes and the corresponding anatomical categories and diagnosis.
+They can be used to train a classifier to discriminate 3D shapes (e.g., healthy, cancerous) based on shape-related features. \item \textbf{Reconstructive benchmarks} are composed of anatomical shapes derived from whole-body segmentations.
+They can be used in shape reconstruction tasks.
+For example, by training on paired skull-face shapes (Fig. \ref{annotation} (A)), we can reconstruct human faces from the skulls automatically.
+We can also estimate an individual's body composition, such as fat percentage or muscle distribution from the body surface \cite{mueller2023body,piecuch2023muscle}, by regressing on paired skin-fat or skin-muscle data (Fig. \ref{annotation} (C)), or create a missing organ from its surrounding anatomies \cite{li2023completor}. \item \textbf{Variational benchmarks} are usually used for conditional reconstruction of 3D anatomical shapes.
+In addition to the geometric constraints imposed by the input shape, new reconstructions are expected to satisfy an additional attribute, such as age, gender or pathology.
+For example, it is possible to reconstruct multiple faces of different ages from the same skull, by introducing \textit{age} as a constraint during supervised training.
+Similarly, a pathological condition, such as tumor, can be imposed on healthy anatomies, or the morphological changes of an anatomy during disease progression can be modeled \cite{sauty2022progression}.
+Variational auto-encoder (VAE) \cite{kingma2013auto} and GANs are commonly used for such conditional reconstruction tasks. \end{itemize}